Online casino: Download-based

 Download-based online casinos require the download of the software client in order to play and wager on the casino games offered.
 The online casino software connects to the casino service provider and handles contact without browser support.
 Download-based online casinos generally run faster than web-based online casinos since the graphics and sound programs are cached by the software client, rather than having to be loaded from the Internet.
 On the other hand, the initial download and installation of the casino's software take time.
 As with any download from the Internet, the risk of the program containing malware exists, which makes it less popular among skeptical casino players.

+App-based

+App-based casinos are digital platforms that allow users to engage in gambling activities via applications on smartphones, tablets, and other mobile devices.
+These casinos provide a wide array of gambling options, including slot machines, table games, and live dealer games, all optimized for mobile play.
+The rise of app-based casinos reflects the increasing reliance on mobile technology and the demand for accessible, on-the-go entertainment options.
+They operate under various jurisdictions, requiring adherence to strict regulatory standards to ensure fairness, security, and responsible gambling.

 Games

 Virtual

 Also known as software-based online casino games, the outcome of these games is determined using a pseudorandom number generator (PRNG) software.
 This software ensures that every deal of the card, the outcome of a dice throw, or the results produced by the spinning of a slot machine or roulette wheel is totally random and unpredictable.
 PRNGs use a set of mathematical instructions known as an algorithm to generate a long stream of numbers that give the impression of true randomness.
 While this is not the same as true random number generation (computers are incapable of this without an external input source), it provides results that satisfy all but the most stringent requirements for true randomness.

 When implemented correctly, a PRNG algorithm such as the Mersenne Twister will ensure that the games are both fair and unpredictable.
 However, usually, the player has to trust that the software has not been rigged to increase the house edge, as its inner workings are invisible to the user.
 Properly regulated online casinos are audited externally by independent regulators to ensure that their win percentages are in line with the stated odds, and this can provide a degree of assurance to the player that the games are fair, assuming the player trusts the regulator.